Jerash Holdings (US), Inc. Leases Disclosure

 NOTE 7 – LEASES

-The Company had 42 operating leases for manufacturing facilities and offices on March 31, 2025.
+The Company had 37 operating leases for manufacturing facilities, offices, and staff dormitories as of March 31, 2026.
 Some leases include one or more options to renew, which is typically at the Company’s sole discretion.
 The Company regularly evaluates the renewal options, and, when it is reasonably certain of exercise, it will include the renewal period in its lease term.
 New lease modifications result in measurement of the right of use (“ROU”) assets and lease liability.
 The Company’s lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 ROU assets and related lease obligations are recognized at the commencement date based on the present value of remaining lease payments over the lease term.

-All of the Company’s leases are classified as operating leases and primarily include office space and manufacturing facilities.
+All of the Company’s leases are classified as operating leases and primarily include office space, manufacturing facilities and staff dormitories.

 Supplemental balance sheet information related to operating leases was as follows:

-The weighted average remaining lease terms and discount rates for all of operating leases were as follows as of March 31, 2025:
+The weighted average remaining lease terms and discount rates for all of operating leases were as follows:

 | Thereafter | ||||